david90/paper/_posts/2019-07-23-ab-test-google-optimize.md

 and the list goes on.

 I suggest the Product Owner to pin the problem and run a creative session, there might be ideas that surprise you!
-(One bonus is that everyone in the team feels they are part of the product as well!)
+One bonus is that everyone in the team feels they are part of the product as well!
+We actually ran a few ideas brainstorming sessions, which turns out great.

 ## Figuring out the priority